rodw/tiny-ai-tutor/README.md

 If you run into any issues with `make run` in step #3 above, you can try:

-  * `make clean install build run` to force the build sequence relying on make's dependency resolution magic
+  * `make clean install build run` to force the build sequence without relying on make's dependency resolution magic.

   * `make clean-more reinstall` - the "nuclear option", which wipes out all installed dependencies and lockfiles to force a clean install.
 (Follow this with either of the above.)